bcgov/sso-docs/docs/integrating-your-application/login-guide.md

 If your implementation requires the Keycloak login page, you must provide **dedicated, clear, and user‑appropriate text** for the page.

-Using the [CSS](https://sso-requests.apps.gold.devops.gov.bc.ca/), you can specify this text by setting the **Pathfinder SSO Login Page Name** field during integration configuration.
+Using the [CSS](https://sso-requests.apps.gold.devops.gov.bc.ca/), you can specify this text by setting the **SSO Login Page Name** field during integration configuration.

 ![Login Title](login_page_name.png)